Neemuch district

 Neemuch district (/hi/) is one of the 55 districts of Madhya Pradesh state in central India.
-The town of Neemuch is the administrative headquarters of the district.
+The town of Neemuch is the administrative headquarters of the district.Neemuch district is located West Northern part of Madhya Pradesh.

 Asia's largest solar power plant, inaugurated by Narendra Modi, as BJP's prime ministerial candidate Welspun Solar MP project operating since February, 2014 at Neemuch.
 It is a 151 megawatt) photovoltaic power station constructed at a cost of 1100 crore rupees (about $182,000,000) on 305 hectares (750 acres) of land.

 Neemuch district is part of Ujjain Division and had 726,070 inhabitants as of 2001, rising to 826,067 as of 2011.
 Neemuch district is bordered by Rajasthan state on the west and north, and by Mandsaur district to the east and south.

 History

 This district was created on 30 June 1998 by separating Neemuch, Manasa and Jawad tehsils of the erstwhile Mandsaur district.
 During the British rule, the district headquarters Neemuch was a cantonment town, known as the North India Mounted Artillery and Cavalry Headquarters (NIMACH).
 It was later converted into the headquarters of the Crown's Representative Police Force in 1939.